 Length: 3.25 miles

-There are many fantastic cafés in Stirling, but one that is accessible for everyone, would be The Burgh Coffeehouse on King Street.
+There are many fantastic cafés in Stirling, but The Burgh Coffeehouse on King Street is a great accessible spot.

 Harestanes Country Park, Harestanes

 Harestanes Country Park is a fun playground for both wheelchair and non-wheelchair users.
-It has all the necessary facilities: accessible parking and toilets, baby changing tables, but also wheelchair swings.
-Due to COVID-19, you’d have to reserve a timeslot.
-The café currently only does takeaway.
+It has all the necessary facilities; accessible parking and toilets, baby changing tables, but also wheelchair swings.

 Start: Harestanes Country Park